Eric Normand Newsletter 469: Everything is a center

 A similar modeling problem comes up in the Student-Course registration

-enroll in multiple courses, and many students are in each course).
-In classical
+(students enroll in multiple courses, and many students are in each

-don't simulate students and courses.
-Simulate the registry—the physical book
+simulate students and courses.
+Simulate the registry---the physical book

 schools used to use.

-representation.
-OOAD obscures the concerns behind false, incidental concerns.
+the representation.
+OOAD obscures the concerns behind false, incidental

 I tried to express this to Tudor, and he had an answer: What about the concerns of exploring and explaining this stuff?
 I know how to pick apart the use cases for a board game because I have programmed board games before.
 I have already figured it out.
 But what if it was new to me?
 Where do I start?
 I came up with representing the student registry only after thoroughly exploring the problem and encountering multiple dead ends.
 In truth, I don't know if I could ever come up with the APL Game of Life solution myself.

-visualize.
+to visualize.
 It gives you a place to enforce invariants.
-(Well, I had heard that
+(Well, I had

 This kind of modeling still feels wrong, but I trust that Smalltalk contains a lot of wisdom not found in Java.
 My sentiments evolved in Java codebases, so they're probably not good guides to Smalltalk models.
 I'm curious how my modeling approach will unfold as I play more in Smalltalk.
 Can I improve my FP and (true) OOP simultaneously?
 How will I express myself after this exploration?
 And will I still like Clojure?
 I'm packing my sense of adventure for this mind-bending journey.